Siobhan Finneran: 1987–2006

-After completing a theatre studies course she was in cast in her first major role, as Rita in the 1987 film Rita, Sue and Bob Too.
+Finneran was cast in her first major role, as Rita in the 1987 film Rita, Sue and Bob Too.
 Kate Muir, chief film critic at UK newspaper The Times, described the characters of Rita and Sue—two teenagers who both have a sexual affair with the older, married Bob (George Costigan)—"as raunchy, cheeky, unstoppable schoolgirls played with relish by Siobhan Finneran and Michelle Holmes.
-At its UK Premiere at the Brighton Film Festival, journalists were critical about the film's themes.
+At its UK Premiere at the Cinecity Brighton Film Festival, journalists were critical about the film's themes.
 Finneran, the youngest person there, challenged the critics who had enjoyed Wish You Were Here the previous night.
-She said it seemed the portrayal of underage sex in the 1950s was OK, “but because this is happening now, in 1987, it gives you the high ground to act like the bloody Vatican”.
+She said it seemed the portrayal of underage sex in the 1950s was OK, "but because this is happening now, in 1987, it gives you the high ground to act like the bloody Vatican".

 Between August 1989 and March 1990, Finneran appeared as factory employee Josie Phillips, in the long running ITV1 soap opera Coronation Street.
 The character of Josie is best remembered for her on-off employment, and difficult relationship, with her boss, Mike Baldwin.

 Finneran continued to appear regularly on UK television, making guest appearances in numerous drama series including Heartbeat (1993, 1994, 2003), Peak Practice (1995), Out of the Blue (1996), Where The Heart Is (1997), Hetty Wainthrop Investigates (1998), Emmerdale as Heather Hutchinson (1998) and The Cops (1999).
-Finneran also established herself in comedic roles including episodes of Josie (a 1991 comedy series starring Josie Lawrence), Cannon and Balls Playhouse (1991) and as a regularly appearing cast member in ITV1's production of The Russ Abbot Show (1995–1996).
+Finneran also established herself in comedic roles including episodes of Josie (a 1991 comedy series starring Josie Lawrence), Cannon and Ball's Playhouse (1991) and as a regularly appearing cast member in ITV1's production of The Russ Abbot Show (1995–1996).
 Whilst having performed frequently in comedy, Finneran credits her performance as "a very damaged mother" in Out of the Blue in 1996 in triggering a shift towards more dramatic roles.

 Between 2000 and 2002, Finneran appeared as Julie O'Neill in three series of the BBC One drama series Clocking Off.
-Subsequent roles in the early 21st century include the ITV1 Russell T Davies drama series Bob & Rose (2001), Sparkhouse (2002) –a modern re-telling of Wuthering Heights scripted by Sally Wainwright– and the two-part thriller Passer By (2004) starring James Nesbitt.
+Subsequent roles in the early 21st century include the ITV1 Russell T Davies drama series Bob & Rose (2001), Sparkhouse (2002) – a modern re-telling of Wuthering Heights scripted by Sally Wainwright – and the two-part thriller Passer By (2004) starring James Nesbitt.
 In 2005, Finneran appeared as the female lead, Alice Holmes, in the original stage production of On the Shore of the Wide World at the Royal Exchange, Manchester.
 Finneran's performance earned her the Manchester Evening News Theatre Award for Best Actress in a Leading Role.
 In 2006, Finneran was cast as a series regular in The Amazing Mrs Pritchard (2006).
-Her character, Beverley Clarke is an established partner in a law firm who is inspired to launch a career in politics by her experience of the titular Ros Pritchard, and ultimately becomes an MP.
+Her character, Beverley Clarke, is an established partner in a law firm who is inspired to launch a career in politics by her experience of the titular Ros Pritchard, and ultimately becomes an MP.